rapidfish/personnummer/README.md

 ### Use the project as a dependency in your own Java projects ...
-- Once built, the dependency (.jar) is accessable from your local Maven repo
+- Once built, the dependency (.jar) is accessible from your local Maven repo
-- Now, include it as a depedency in your project by adding the dependency in your pom.xml
+- Now, include it as a dependency in your project by adding the dependency in your pom.xml
 - Refresh your pom.xml file, and start working using its classes.
 (See the JavaDoc)